adkasyv/adkasyv/README.md

 # Hi, I'm Adil 👋
 <!-- Junior Frontend Developer with more than 1 years.
 I have excellent knowledge in backend development on React/JS.
 Big part of my acitities is open-source. -->
-front-end engineer with a strong focus on interfaces and experiences working remotely from Bishkek, Kyrgyzstan.
+Front-end engineer with a strong focus on interfaces and experiences working remotely from Bishkek, Kyrgyzstan.

 <p align='center'>